kuzudb/explorer/README.md

-# Kùzu UI
+# KùzuExplorer

 Browser-based user interface for the [Kùzu](https://github.com/kuzudb/kuzu) graph database.

 ## Get started

-The UI is a web application that is launched from a deployed Docker image.
+KùzuExplorer is a web application that is launched from a deployed Docker image.
 Ensure that you have Docker installed before proceeding.

-The commands below make the UI accessible on http://localhost:8000.
+The commands below make KùzuExplorer accessible on http://localhost:8000.

 ### Option 1: Existing database